aiven/aiven-docs/docs/platform/concepts/service-power-cycle.md

     Aiven service can erase data since the latest backup because the service only has time-based but not PITR backups.
--   Moreover, on the `Backups` page, hovering the mouse over the help icon (if it\'s available) can present some details on the content of the backups.
+-   Moreover, on the `Backups` page, hovering the mouse over the help icon (if it's available) can present some details on the content of the backups.
 This information suggests what can be restored if the service is powered on later.